Type choices :

 Electric heating equipment, portable air conditioning units (window air conditioners) and electric water heaters are prohibited.

 7.3.
-Non-drinkable water
+Non-potable water

 7.4.
 Lighting